jcapuano328/labataille-dice/README.md

 ## Morale
 We've addressed the presentation of Morale dice and results 3 times now: this is exactly the same.

-The purpose of this screen is for all of the ancillary morale checks that occur, such as:
+The purpose of this screen is assist with all of the ancillary morale checks that occur, such as:
 - Stand before Charge
 - Rally
 - Etc, Etc, Etc (lots of morale checks in La Bataille)